Nicola Mustone

 Because of the difference between the two types of attributes that we outlined earlier, we need to use two different ways to add a URL to the product attribute term.

-Before implementing any code changes, always ensure your site is backed up.
+Before you make any code changes, have a backup of your site.
 This will help you restore things in case of unforeseen errors.
 I recommend using Jetpack Backup for real-time backups and one-click restores.

 Open your functions.php file in wp-content/themes/your-child-theme-name/ and add this code at the end of the file: